1939 Nobel Prize in Literature: Nominations

 Sillanpää was nominated in 39 occasions since 1930.
 He received the highest number of nominations in 1938 with six nominations from literary critics and academics.
 In 1939, he received three nominations from a number of professors and members of Åbo Akademi University, University of Helsinki, and Finnish Academy of Science and Letters.

 In total, the Nobel Committee of the Swedish Academy received 45 nominations.
 Ten of the nominees were newly elected such as Flávio de Carvalho, Herbert Samuel, Ethel Florence Richardson, Hugh Walpole, Johan Huizinga, Henriette Roland Holst, Maria Dąbrowska, and Hu Shih.
 The highest number of nominations was for the Danish author Johannes Vilhelm Jensen, who was awarded in 1944, with four nominations.
 Seven of the nominees were women namely Maria Dąbrowska, Maila Talvio, Henriette Charasson, Sally Salminen, Henriette Roland Holst, Ethel Florence Richardson, and Maria Madalena de Martel Patrício.

 The authors Pedro Nolasco Cruz Vergara, Ethel M. Dell, Havelock Ellis, Ford Madox Ford, Ludwig Fulda, Agnes Giberne, Zane Grey, Richard Halliburton, Sidney Howard, Kyōka Izumi, Okamoto Kanoko, Vladislav Khodasevich, Volter Kilpi, Antonio Machado, Anton Makarenko, Leonard Merrick, Llewelyn Powys, Amanda McKittrick Ros, Joseph Roth, Edward Sapir, Caton Theodorian, Vũ Trọng Phụng, Amy Catherine Walton, William Drake Westervelt, William Huntington Wright (known as S. S. Van Dine), and Iris Guiver Wilkinson (known as Robin Hyde) died in 1939 without having been nominated for the prize.

+Prize decision

+The final contenders for the 1939 Nobel Prize in Literature were Sillanpää, Hermann Hesse (awarded in 1946), and the Dutch historian Johan Huizinga.
+At first Hesse had the strongest support, but conservative members of the Academy opposed a prize to Hesse because they felt his work was "anarchic".
+It has been speculated that Sillanpää was awarded for political reasons rather than for his literary merits, but documents show that the conflict between Finland and the Soviet Union was not mentioned in the deliberations by the Nobel committee.